-The Kenya Election Assistance Program (KEAP) is committed to improving women’s political participation in the 2017 electoral process and beyond by bringing attention to violence against women in elections in their homes, political arenas and public spaces, and moreover looking at the big picture of women as political decision makers.
+The Kenya Election Assistance Program (KEAP) is committed to improving women’s political participation in the 2017 electoral process and beyond by bringing attention to violence against women in elections in any of their roles as electoral stakeholders whether in their homes, political arenas or in public spaces.

 We can do #BetterThanThis.
 Be part of the changemakers for Kenya by getting informed, following women candidates in the campaign, connecting to local organizations, and promoting the 1195 Stop Violence Against Women in Elections hotline.

 Violence against women in elections can affect women’s participation in the electoral process as voters, candidates, election officials, activists and political party leaders.

 This therefore threatens the integrity of the electoral process, as well as the commitment of governments to a free, fair and inclusive democratic process.

 True democracy and representative governance requires the meaningful participation of women and men in all spheres of political, economic and social life.

 Any harm or threat of harm committed against women with the intent and/or impact of interfering with their free and equal participation in the electoral process during the electoral period.

 VAWIE in Kenya

 Despite efforts to promote the participation of women this election cycle, observers reported an increase in harassment of women especially during party primary campaigns.